klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 When all users have signed, send a transaction to the network through `await caver.rpc.klay.sendRawTransaction(transactionFromRLP.getRLPEncoding())`.

-If you send a fee delegation transaction, and the fee payer uses multiple keys, you can proceed with the above logic using `caver.wallet.signFeePayerWithKeys`.
+If you send a fee-delegated transaction, and the fee payer uses multiple keys, you can proceed with the above logic using `caver.wallet.signFeePayerWithKeys`.

 ### Combine signed raw transactions <a id="combine-signed-rawtransactions"></a>